discordware/eris-sharder/README.md

 -`options.stats` is a boolean.
 When set to true it enables stats output.

 # Some notes
-Instead of `console.log` use `process.send({ type: "log", msg: "yourLog"});`.
-This is so that your logs can actually be logged to the console you can view.
+eris-sharder has multiple options for logging.
+To log do `process.send({type: "type", msg: "message"});

+The available types are `log, error, warn, debug, and info`. `message` is what you want logged to the console.

 # Example
 ## Directory Tree